-We all know that branding is super important, especially when it comes to webinars and webcasts.
-In providing marketers with a greater number of resources, webinar platforms can create good will amongst one of their top target audiences - marketers.
+We all know that branding is essential, especially when it comes to webinars and webcasts.
+In providing marketers with a greater number of resources, webinar platforms can create good will among one of their top target audiences - marketers.

 In 2018, WorkCast partnered with HubSpot to create a fully integrated webinar experience.
-WorkCast’s partnership with HubSpot allows HubSpot users to create entire webinar workflows in their HubSpot account, streaming webinars directly into the platform.
-It’s also a great tool for agencies, allowing them to create and manage webinar campaigns for clients directly in HubSpot.
+WorkCast for HubSpot allows HubSpot users to create entire webinar workflows in their HubSpot account, streaming webinars directly into the platform.
+It’s also a useful tool for agencies, allowing them to create and manage webinar campaigns for clients directly in HubSpot.

-Over the course of the next year, webinar platforms will step up their integration efforts so they can fully utilise CRM infrastructure to create end to end webinar workflows directly in the CRM or marketing, saving marketers time and improving brand experience and webinar quality.
+Over the course of the next year, webinar platforms will step up their integration efforts so they can fully utilize CRM infrastructure to create end-to-end webinar workflows directly in the CRM or marketing - saving marketers time and improving brand experience and webinar quality.

-Obviously 2019 will see some great innovations in webinar and webcasting experiences, and there may even be some surprises.
-But what I do think will be at the centre of any innovation from webinar platform is the desire to make hosting online events as simple and efficient as possible for businesses and marketers alike.
+Obviously 2019 will see some considerable innovations in webinar and webcasting experiences, and there may even be some surprises.
+But what I do think will be at the centre of any webinar platform innovation is the desire to make hosting online events as simple and efficient as possible for businesses and marketers alike.

 95 South Jackson Street, Suite 100, Seattle, WA, 98104